 The next exhibit area provides a front row seat to several key battles during the war years and how America won its independence from England, as well as the writing of the Declaration of Independence!
 Storyteller Abigail Adams shares her experiences as we meet Thomas Jefferson, George Washington, a few interesting British generals, and others!

 In the final exhibit area students travel to Independence Hall in Philadelphia and become delegates at the Constitutional Convention!
 James Madison walks us through the issues facing our leaders as they decide how the new government is to be organized.
-We’ll also meet Benjamin Franklin, Alexander Hamilton, Edmond Randolph, William Patterson, the delegates from Georgia and others!
+We’ll also meet Benjamin Franklin, Alexander Hamilton, Edmund Randolph, William Paterson, the delegates from Georgia and others!
 The church bells will ring in celebration as our tour ends with the birth of a new nation!